TriptSudhakar/Finance_project/README.md

 To execute these, simple run the main functions in the respective classes

 ## Methodology
-I have used the daily data of last 5 years for the top 20 stocks in yfinance library in python.
+I have used the daily data of last 5 years for the top 20 stocks by market cap in the yfinance library in python. <br>
+Market returns are calculated based on the equal weighted average of the stock prices.<br>
+Performance metrics used are Sharpe ratio and Maximum Drawdown.

 ### Simple Moving Average

-In this strategy, we first divide the initial capital **equally** among all the stocks.
+1. Divide the initial capital **equally** among all the stocks.

-Then for each stock, we maintain two averages: short average and long average.
+2. Then for each stock, we maintain two averages: short average (over 10 days) and long average (over 50 days).
-These are calculated at every point using the data points in a previous window; window size for long average is larger than that of short average.

-We consider a **long-only strategy**, where we can only sell stocks as much as we own.
+3. We consider a **long-only strategy**, where we can only sell stocks as much as we own.

-Whenever the short average exceeds the long average, it is a signal to buy and when the short average falls below the long average, it is a signal to sell.
+4. Whenever the short average exceeds the long average, it is a signal to buy and when the short average falls below the long average, it is a signal to sell.

-In the code, three combinations of window sizes are tested.
-Performance metrics used are Sharpe ratio and Maximum Drawdown.

 ### Exponential Moving Average
 Building on the above strategy, certain improvements are introduced: